trxe/notes-blog/content/language-sound-patterns/4_Vowels.md

 ### Tense/Laxness

-- The definition tends to be fuzzy
+- The definition tends to be fuzzy, so **no one measure holds for all languages**
 - Tense/lax in English
   - leave [liv] vs live [lɪv]
   - tense vowels are **higher/longer** than the lax in English